case study · 5 min read

 If you have a Hyde Park, Mariemont, Norwood, or older Cincinnati home with original plaster walls and you have rejected open-wall renovation as too disruptive: drill-and-fill closed-cell foam is a viable third path.

 1. Plaster-restoration specialist on the team.
 Drywall-only crews do not handle plaster patches invisibly.
 Ask to see photos of prior plaster-wall jobs before signing.
 2. 1.5-inch access hole sizing.
 2-inch holes are common but more visible after patching.
 3. Quality control on foam injection.
 Ask about the cure-and-test step between cavities; without it, blowouts and incomplete fills are common.
-4. Manufacturer-stamped paperwork for IRS Form 5695.
-The federal Section 25C tax credit covers 30% of qualifying insulation costs up to $1,200; documentation determines whether you can claim it.
+4. Manufacturer-stamped closeout paperwork.
+R-value certification, product data sheets, ICC-ES report numbers, and a clean line-item invoice.
+Required by any state, utility, or future federal rebate program, plus useful at resale.

 A well-executed drill-and-fill on plaster walls is invisible after final paint.
 A poorly-executed one shows patches across every wall and devalues the architecture you are trying to preserve.
 Pick the contractor carefully.